syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 }
 ```

-On successful compilation of your application, the Syncfusion Blazor `Bullet Chart` component will render in the web browser as shown below.
+On successful compilation of your application, the Syncfusion Blazor Bullet Chart component will render in the web browser as shown below.

 ![Bullet Chart](images/default.png)

-## Add Title
+## Adding Title

-You can add a title by using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartModel.html#Syncfusion_Blazor_Charts_BulletChartModel_Title) property in the `Bullet Chart`, to provide quick information to the user about the data plotted in the component.
+You can add a title by using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartModel.html#Syncfusion_Blazor_Charts_BulletChartModel_Title) property in the Bullet Chart, to provide quick information to the user about the data plotted in the component.

 ```csharp
 @page "/"